cyb3rDor/Forensic-Automation-Script/README.md

 - Bulk Extractor
 - Wireshark (for `.pcap` files)

-> ⚠️ Note: The script assumes that all tools are installed and available in `$PATH`.
+> ⚠️ Note: The script assumes that all tools are installed and available in `$PATH make sure download all files put them in the same directory and than run the script from the path.

 ## 🚀 Usage